'Picked Up the House and Dropped It': Chaos and Confusion Followed Deadly Fireworks Blast

 Officials didn’t immediately have information about where the cache in the explosion came from, or what was happening in the home where the blasts erupted.

-“We don’t know anything about the fireworks right now,” Ontario Fire Chief Ray Gayk said.
+“We don’t know anything about the fireworks right now,” Ontario Fire Chief Ray Gayk said, adding that in his 30-year career he's never seen anything like what happened Tuesday.

 The two people who were killed appeared to be inside or around the home, Gayk said.
 Three other people had minor injuries and weren’t hospitalized, Gayk said.